ClanCats/Framework/README.md

 Setting up a new instance of CCF2 can be done in just command.
 Or with other words with composer.

-Run the following command to create a new project with CCF.
+Run the following command ( without the '$' ) to create a new project with CCF.

 ```
 $ composer create-project clancats/framework <your project name> -s dev